'Trump Who? I Still Don't Have Any Water'

-SAN JUAN ― Tito doesn’t have a place to sleep, but he knows Donald Trump.
+SAN JUAN, Puerto Rico ― Tito doesn’t have a place to sleep, but he knows Donald Trump.

 “I remember seeing him at a wrestling show,” Tito says, recalling the time the current U.S. president was featured on WWE’s “Wrestlemania.”